Skip to content

 });

-This code snippet provides a basic example of receiving and displaying a push notification, which can be customized further based on the application’s requirements.
+This code snippet provides a basic example of receiving, displaying, and handling user interaction with push notifications, which can be customized further based on the application’s requirements.

 Best Practices for Push Notifications